From EUR 409

-Transportation only to the largest festival in Europe.
+Transportation only (accommodation not included) to Munich, home of the largest festival in Europe.
 Hike up your lederhosen and lace up your dirndls to live the Bavarian dream!
 Jump on a bike to pedal through one of the most expansive beer gardens in the world and wind through old town Munich.
 Spin on carnival rides, then head into one of the tents and grab a pretzel and a stein to prost with the locals at the world’s largest festival!

-We take you there and back with no hassles!
+We take you from and back to Copenhagen with no hassles!
 Save money, avoid long waits on the train, train strikes, high-priced flights, flight delays, and airport transfers.
 Bus2alps will transport you directly to the main train station in Munich for a fraction of the cost without sacrificing time.

 For accurate departure times, travel times, prices of activities, and suggestions on how much extra money you will need, please contact firstname.lastname@example.org.

 The trip departs Copenhagen on Thursday evening.
-The meeting point is on Hans Christian Anderson Boulevard in front of the NY Carlsberg Glyptotek.
 Please meet your trip leader 20 minutes prior to departure.
+Your Trip Leader will be in touch with you prior to departure with meeting location & other information.
 Travel to Munich is by private luxury coach with A/C, DVD, and toilet.
-We play DVDs throughout the duration of the trip.
 We make one 45 minute stop.
-All Transport-Only guests will be dropped off at the Munich Central Train Station.
+All Transport-Only guests will be dropped off in the city center near the Munich Central Train Station.
 From here you can easily get to anywhere in Munich.

 Saturday is the busiest day at the Oktoberfest.
 It is recommended to arrive at the festival before 8:00 to ensure yourself a spot in the most popular tents.
 If you arrive late and are not able to enter the tents, it is recommended to grab a spot in the beer garden until they start allowing more people to enter the tent.

 We will depart on Sunday morning for Copenhagen.
+Your Trip Leader will inform you prior to the weekend of the meeting time and location for departure.
 We make one 45 minute stop for dinner.